jtostlebe/nevergiveup/content/people/kyle-guertz.md

 #    link: 'mailto:muthang@example.com'
 ---

-Kyle Guertz is a Peer Support Specialist.
+Kyle is a Peer Support Specialist.
 Originally from Iowa, Kyle draws on his own experiences with incarceration and successful reentry to provide mentorship, guidance, and emotional support to participants.

 He graduated from Shane's previous transitional living program in January 2025 and now helps others do the same.